imhicihu/ISKM2017/Guidelines_connection_streaming.md

 * Any movie must be sent separately via organizer's committee email or WeTransfer.com to avoid digital corruption on the ppt file.
 * Verify that your video can be seen in vlc (videolan.org)
 * No electrical supply will be available on room's congress.
 Fully charge your batteries.
-* Historical weather data of Buenos Aires on november can be found here: [Precipitaciones mensuales y días con precipitaciones.
+* Historical weather data of Buenos Aires on november can be found here: [Precipitaciones mensuales y dï¿½as con precipitaciones.
 Ciudad de Buenos Aires.
 Enero 1991/diciembre 2017](https://www.estadisticaciudad.gob.ar/eyc/?p=64793) or [Weather Channel Historical data](https://weather.com/weather/monthly/l/ARBA0009:1:AR)
 * [Downloadable Apps](https://turismo.buenosaires.gob.ar/en/article/downloadable-apps) related with Buenos Aires
 * Electric current in Argentina is AC 220-380 volts.
 Electric plug configurations are 2 or 3 flat pins with the top two slightly angled, as in the picture above.
 Travellers are therefore advised to carry adapters and/or transformers.
 Check this page: [Plugs of thw world](http://www.iec.ch/worldplugs/list_bylocation.htm)
 * No food.
 No drinks on rooms.